arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/opta-modbus-rtu-plc-ide/content.md

 - Address type
 - Swap words mode

-These information will help identify and correctly communicate with the target device.
+This information will help identify and correctly communicate with the target device.

 #### PLC IDE Modbus Custom Editor
 <br></br>

-The Modbus Custom Editor allows you to define a Modbus node with set of pre-defined parameters and variables.
-It can be later added by using 'Add' option under 'RS485 SerialPort'.
+The Modbus Custom Editor allows you to define a Modbus node with pre-defined parameters and variables.
+It can be later added using the 'Add' option under 'RS485 SerialPort'.

 To open the Modbus Custom Editor window, go to `Tools -> Run Modbus Custom Editor` on PLC IDE.

 ![Arduino PLC IDE - Modbus Custom Editor Configuration](assets/opta_plcide_customModbus.png)

-It is a useful feature to have frequently deployed device configuration stored that is compatible with Modbus protocol.
+It is a helpful feature to have frequently deployed device configuration stored that is compatible with Modbus protocol.

 ### Project Overview

 The example project will be used to test the Modbus RTU connection between two Opta™ devices after you have prepared the necessary prerequisites and the necessary tools.

-To create a live handshake verification procedure between two Opta™ devices, the example project will slightly modify its default example code using the counter (`cnt`) variable and broadcast the counter data.
+The example project will modify its default example code slightly to incorporate a counter (`cnt`) variable, creating a live handshake verification procedure between two Opta™ devices and broadcasting the counter data.

 Based on the counter data it receives from the "Modbus RTU Server Opta™," the "Modbus RTU Client Opta™" will activate the relay and the status LED.
 You may learn how to configure the Modbus RTU role for each Opta™ device using the role-specific sections.